4BI1

 The body uses two completely different kinds of cell division:

 Meiosis produces gametes that each carry only half the chromosomes (just one of each homologous pair).
 Critically, which chromosome from each pair ends up in which gamete is random.
-With 23 pairs of chromosomes, that's 2^23 ≈ 8 million different combinations of chromosomes per gamete.
-Add in the random shuffling of alleles within chromosomes (a process called crossing over, beyond IGCSE), and the number of different gametes a single person can produce becomes effectively infinite.
+With 23 pairs of chromosomes, that's 2^23 ≈ 8 million different combinations of chromosomes per gamete, so a single person can produce a huge number of genetically different gametes.

 When a sperm and an egg meet at fertilisation, the choice of which sperm fertilises which egg is also random.
 Combined with the meiosis-generated variation between gametes, this means that every zygote (and so every offspring) has a unique genetic combination.